Precession · Ayanamsha & Equinox Shift

 Krishnamurti (KP)

 Essentially Lahiri Ayanamsha with a minor correction.
-Used in KP (Krishnamurti Paddhati) system of stellar astrology.
+Used in KP (Krishnamurti Paddhati) system of stellar astrology for precise predictions.

 True / Sūrya Siddhānta

-Calculated from the formulas in Sūrya Siddhānta.
+Calculated from formulas in Sūrya Siddhānta.
 Includes nutation (small wobble).
-Very close to Lahiri but with tiny oscillations.
+Very close to Lahiri but with tiny periodic oscillations.

 The Great Year & Zodiac Ages